gazmull/kamihime-database/README.md

-# As of 18/25/2017, Parsing image from Nutaku server is deprecated.
+# As of 18/25/2017, This project's method of parsing image from Nutaku server is deprecated.
 [Here is probably why](https://i.imgur.com/HlEQFwI.png)
 ---
 # Kamihime Database